Georgia Nursing Home Wrongful Death FAQs

 Frequently Asked Georgia Nursing Home Wrongful Death Questions

 Ideally, the terms, ‘wrongful death’ and ‘nursing home’ should never even be in the same sentence.
-But an aging population, overcrowded facilities and lack of highly trained staff create a perfect storm.
+But an aging population, overcrowded facilities, and a lack of highly trained staff create a perfect storm.

 Leaving an elderly loved one in a nursing home means entrusting staff will provide a standard of care.
 When something goes wrong, accidents happen.
 People get hurt.
 If a relative sustains fatal injuries, you may feel your trust was misplaced.